\`x^2+y_1+z_12^34\`

 *Corresponding author

-The authors would like to thank Laurent Boudin and Bérénice Grec for fruitful discussions on the theory of gaseous and fluid mixtures
+The authors would like to thank Laurent Boudin and Bérénice Grec for fruitful discussions on the theory of gaseous and fluid mixtures.

-Abstract Full Text(HTML) Related Papers Cited by
+Abstract / Introduction Full Text(HTML) Related Papers Cited by

 • Recently, the authors proved [2] that the Maxwell-Stefan system with an incompressibility-like condition on the total flux can be rigorously derived from the multi-species Boltzmann equation.
 Similar cross-diffusion models have been widely investigated, but the particular case of a perturbative incompressible setting around a non constant equilibrium state of the mixture (needed in [2]) seems absent of the literature.
 We thus establish a quantitative perturbative Cauchy theory in Sobolev spaces for it.
 More precisely, by reducing the analysis of the Maxwell-Stefan system to the study of a quasilinear parabolic equation on the sole concentrations and with the use of a suitable anisotropic norm, we prove global existence and uniqueness of strong solutions and their exponential trend to equilibrium in a perturbative regime around any macroscopic equilibrium state of the mixture.
 As a by-product, we show that the equimolar diffusion condition naturally appears from this perturbative incompressible setting.